Thanks to the relative ease and low costs of digital publishing, in the past few years there’s been a boom in high-quality online magazines.

 Now’s your chance.
 The stage is set for savvy folks like yourself to take advantage of this new and exciting media landscape.
 As the old saying goes, “fortune favours the bold”— so get out there and get started today.

 Don’t want to spend money on a dedicated magazine platform?
-Set up a landing page with Paperform and start collecting sign ups in minutes.
-With our handy tools you'll be able to take subscriptions and distribute your fancy new magazine to subscribers all from the one platform.
+Set up a stunning one-page website with Paperform and start collecting sign-ups in minutes.
+With our comprehensive digital suite of tools, you'll be able to automate the lead management, subscription, and distribution processes, all from one platform.

 Take it for a spin today with our 14-day free trial—no credit card required.